POCOCZE/ELOS-Projekty/hashicorp/vault/vault-snapshot/README.md

 ### 4. S3cmd Prerequisite (for S3 Backup Feature)

 If you intend to use the optional S3 snapshot synchronization feature, ensure that `s3cmd` is installed on the target Linux host where the Ansible playbook is executed.
-The playbook itself does not install `s3cmd`.
-If `s3cmd` is not installed and the S3 backup feature is enabled in `variables.yml`, the S3 sync part of the automation will likely fail.
+The playbook itself **does not install** `s3cmd`.
+If `s3cmd` is not installed and the S3 backup feature is enabled in `variables.yml`, the S3 sync part of the automation will fail!

-If you do not wish to use the S3 backup feature, you can simply leave the S3 related variables in `variables.yml` unset or ensure the S3 backup feature is disabled, and the core Vault snapshot functionality will operate without `s3cmd`.
+If you do not wish to use the S3 backup feature, you can simply leave the S3 related variables in `variables.yml` unset (default), and the core Vault snapshot functionality will operate without `s3cmd`.

 ## Common Mistakes and Troubleshooting